Southern Cultivator: Content

 The primary readership of the journal was Southern planters.
 As a result, much of the content focused on agricultural matters.
 However, it also published articles about politics, education and literature.
 Indeed, the byline read, "Devoted to Southern Agriculture, Designed to improve the Mind, and Elevate the Characters of the Tillers of the Soil, and to Introduce a More Enlightened System of Culture.".

 A large number of poems written by Confederate poets were published in its pages.
 They also described books published in the North as "evil."
 Moreover, author Bill Arp (1823-1906) had a monthly column in the journal.
 As the journal publisher, J. P. Harrison, also served as the publisher of Arp's books, the Southern Cultivator' also ran advertisements for those books.

 Among its pages, some readers also discussed the recipe of mustang wine, a wine made from mustang grapes in Texas.

 Digitalization

-It has been digitalized by Duke University Libraries.
+It has been digitized by Duke University Libraries.
 Original copies are kept at the University of Illinois at Urbana–Champaign, Duke University, and Princeton University.